 Help us take care of our trails!

-Take Care of your Trails is a coordinated campaign to promote volunteer-based trail maintenance events happening across Europe from the 1st -30th of September 2020.
+Take Care of your Trails is a coordinated campaign to promote volunteer-based trail maintenance events happening across Europe from the 1st -31st May 2021

 The aim of the campaign is to highlight the quality and quantity of trail repair work that is happening across European mountain biking communities and to get more people involved in helping out with the maintenance of their local trails.
 We are looking for organisers of existing or new trail maintenance groups to sign up and run a trail maintenance event in the campaign month.
 Volunteers of all ages and abilities will hit their local trails to take part in the event.